Mickey's PhilharMagic

 Mickey's PhilharMagic is a 4D film attraction found at several Disney theme parks around the world, including Magic Kingdom theme park at the Walt Disney World Resort, Hong Kong Disneyland, Tokyo Disneyland, Disneyland Park (Paris), and Disney California Adventure.
 The film was directed by George Scribner, who also directed Disney's 1988 animated film Oliver & Company.
 Mickey's PhilharMagic is a 12-minute-long show featuring 3D effects, scents, and water, as well as a number of characters from Disney movies.
 It is shown on the largest purpose-built 3D screen ever made, at 150 feet wide.

-The versions of the film at Disney California Adventure and Disneyland Paris were updated in 2021 with an additional scene based on Pixar's Coco, with the Magic Kingdom receiving the same update in fall 2021, as a part of the World's Most Magical Celebration, and in Tokyo Disneyland receiving the same update in fall 2022.
+The versions of the film at Disney California Adventure and Disneyland Paris were updated on July 17, 2021 with an additional scene based on Pixar's Coco, with the Magic Kingdom receiving the same update on November 12, 2021, as a part of the World's Most Magical Celebration, and in Tokyo Disneyland receiving the same update on September 15, 2022, and in Hong Kong Disneyland receiving the same update on June 12, 2025.